-This region is influenced by both coastal and inland weather patterns, resulting in relatively mild areas and areas that can be quite cold.
-But all gardeners in the Northeast and eastern Ontario have four distinct seasons to contend with.
+Gardeners in the Upper Midwest and southwestern Ontario have four distinct seasons to contend with.
 Each year, the welcome new growth of spring glides into lush summer gardens filled with a brash show of color.
-Fall brings a more diffused, but just as showy, color palette-one last gasp before the subtlety of winter returns.
+Fall brings a more diffused color palette for one last gasp of foliage before the subtlety of winter returns.
 Gardening heightens our awareness of these seasons and allows us to experience them in all their glory in our own yards.